Bridges 2024 Conference Programme

 - Sustainability-oriented maintenance management

-- Update on project to revise the current manual:
+- An update on the ongoing project to revise the current Bridge Inspection Manual:

 - Recent changes in focus on inspections and asset data